louadi/NEASE/README.md

 input_type: Either 'Standard', 'Whippet', 'rmats'or "MAJIQ".

-only_DDIs: Only use DDI annotations (No PDB and ELM)
+only_DDIs: Only use DDI annotations (No PDB and ELM).

 ```python
 events=nease.run(table, organism='Human',input_type='MAJIQ',only_DDIs=False)